 Impact: Results Delivered on the Ground

 In Kinshasa and South Kivu, we deliver pioneering solutions and scale the most effective initiatives to promote accountability in providing public services.
 Some examples include:

-- We established 54 Integrity Clubs in South-Kivu and trained directly 810 schools children (ages 14-19), providing them with skills and resources to monitor education services in their schools and advocating with those in power to improve deficient services and infrastructure.
+- We established 150 Integrity Clubs in South Kivu and directly trained 2250 school children (ages 14-19), providing them with skills and resources to monitor education services in their schools and advocating with those in power to improve deficient services and infrastructure.

-- Students-led advocacy helped fix 33% of the problems identified (including inadequate classrooms and toilets, lack of water at school, poor condition of school infrastructure,…).
+- Student-led advocacy helped fix 33% of the problems identified (including inadequate classrooms and toilets, lack of water at school, and poor condition of school infrastructure,).